-Option Co-ordinator: Prof Helena Hamerow (School of Archaeology)
+Option Co-ordinator: Dr Toby Martin (School of Archaeology)

-Schedule: lectures in HT, tutorials in HT and TT
+Schedule: Lectures in HT, tutorials in HT

-Available: HT 2021-22 Not available: HT 2020-21
+Available: HT 2021-22

-Restriction: 5 students only per class
+Not Available: Academic year 2022-23 Restriction: 5 students only per class

 In AD 600 the peoples who came to be known collectively as 'the Anglo-Saxons' were ethnically diverse, politically fragmented and essentially pagan.
 By 750, they had emerged as one of the major cultures of post-Roman Europe, with towns, a complex and monetized economy and a network of richly-endowed churches.
 The fusion of Germanic, Celtic and Mediterranean traditions produced a material culture of astonishing richness and originality, including the Sutton Hoo grave goods, the Staffordshire Hoard, the Ruthwell and Bewcastle crosses and the Lindisfarne Gospels.
 In this course, 'material culture' is defined in its widest sense, to include standing buildings, coinage, manuscripts and sculpture, as well as excavated sites and artefacts.
 A central theme of the course is the rapid transformation of 'English' society and culture in response to renewed ties with the rest of Europe, following the conversion to Christianity.